 Beyond mockups, Pixeden sells other design tools, assets, and resources through its Pixeden Club membership platform.

-Is Graphics is another site that offers free, high-quality, and minimal mockups.
+LS Graphics is another site that offers free, high-quality, and minimal mockups.

 With the convenience of smart layers, customising these mockups is as simple as with the other mockup sites featured here.

-What’s different is that Is Graphics prepares its mockups for both Photoshop and Figma.
+What’s different is that LS Graphics prepares its mockups for both Photoshop and Figma.
 For Figma users, the site even developed a handy Mockup Plugin, making it easy to integrate and edit mockups directly within the software.

-Is Graphics offers a variety of design motifs, including apparel, billboards, devices, prints, and animated mockups.
+LS Graphics offers a variety of design motifs, including apparel, billboards, devices, prints, and animated mockups.
 It also provides a subscription service that gives you access to additional mockups, illustrations, 3D assets, and more.

 Craftwork is another marketplace offering various design assets such as illustrations, UI kits, fonts, icons, and other graphics.